Love as a pre-condition of freedom in Hannah Arendt

 Love as caritas has no connection to possession.
 Love of our neighbour, that is, of our friends, colleagues, and those who make up our world is central to human flourishing.
 Our capacity to love others adds light and meaning to the world.
 The light comes from the many perspectives that shape each of us, when we are seen and heard by others who love us.
 The meaning comes from this being a good in itself.

 We can experience this light and meaning even when it is not a mutually shared love.
 Love of those in the public world, the artists, the great public figures, those who touch us from outside our immediate sphere of reference, is love in the ways I have suggested above: the greater dimensionality, the enlivening thoughtfulness, the meaningfulness of their presence.
-We can also love artworks, or nature, or our community, in this way.
+We can also love artworks, or nature, or our community.
 We can love any number of beings or presences in the world in this way.

 A feature of all such experience is that even when we are on our own, we are not lonely.
 Solitude, Arendt tells us, is not loneliness, but being-with-oneself, active in the presence of one’s full life.
 A love of one’s work, of humanity in general, all this is love of our neighbour, and all give rise to this experience.
 Solitude is there where loneliness, as found in the “loneliness of the mass man” (Arendt 1958, 247), might have been.